Grants and scholarships do not have to be repaid.

 Important Information:

-Private student loans are non-government loans from lenders such as banks, credit unions, and state agencies.
-Either the parent or the student can be the primary borrower.
-If the student is the borrower, a co-signer is usually required.
+Alternative student loans are non-government loans from lenders such as banks, credit unions, and state agencies.
+The primary borrower can be the student, a parent, or a sponsor.
+When the student is the borrower, a co-signer is typically required.
+Before taking an alternative loan, we encourage families to exhaust all Federal Direct Student Loan options first.

-Vassar College does not endorse or recommend any particular private lender.
-For a sampling of lenders used by Vassar students in recent years, visit ELM Select.
+Vassar College does not endorse or recommend any lenders in particular.
+Ultimately it is the family’s responsibility to research all options and select the one that best meets their needs.
+Visit ELM Select for a sampling of lenders used by Vassar students in recent years.